Wagtail Space 2018

-We laid important groundwork on larger-scale developments like content internationalisation and StreamField optimisation, and there were plenty of exciting developments outside of the Wagtail codebase too: improved integration with the Divio Cloud platform making it possible to spin up a Wagtail demo site at the click of a button; wagtail-app-pages an add-on package offering a new approach to embedding Django application logic into pages; and on the more bizarre end of the spectrum, a "haunted wagtail" easter egg to liven up the Wagtail admin with some spooky 3D effects!
+We laid the important groundwork on larger-scale developments like content internationalisation and StreamField optimisation.
+And there were plenty of exciting developments outside of the Wagtail codebase too.
+These included improved integration with the Divio Cloud platform, making it possible to spin up a Wagtail demo site at the click of a button.
+Also, Wagtail App Pages, an add-on package offering a new approach to embedding Django application logic into pages.
+On the more bizarre end of the spectrum, a "haunted wagtail" easter egg to liven up the Wagtail admin with some spooky 3D effects!

 It was exciting to see so many first-time contributors getting set up with the Wagtail codebase and immediately diving into the open issues list as part of the "ticket destroyers" team - a total of 27 pull requests were made over the course of the event including: